ThomasFinnern/mod_jx_std_icons/README.md

 Now this list is not styled very nice.
 (This may be here too but change in the future hopefully)

-Adressing the icons in our component has some pitfalls:
+Addressing the icons in our component has some pitfalls:

 1) Joomla 4 has additional icons useful in the following style  ``` <i class="fa fa-adjust"></i> ```
 1) Joomla kept for compatibility the J3x style ```<span class="icon-image"> </span>```

 * The J3x ico moon icons are not delivered with the installation.
 Instead the use of for example 'icon-image' is transfered to a matching awesome icon (character)
-* Using icons in stadard joomla functions like ToolBarHelper::title('some title', 'cogs'); will use the icon 'cogs' and uses icon-cogs for the class to show the icon.
+* Using icons in standard joomla functions like ToolBarHelper::title('some title', 'cogs'); will use the icon 'cogs' and uses icon-cogs for the class to show the icon.
    Wanting to show an icon only available in awesome list and trying 'fas fa-camera-retro' as parameter will not help.
-In some cases 'none fas fa-camera-retro' will display the desired icon but. there may be sideeffects like empty space and wrong font afterwards
+In some cases 'none fas fa-camera-retro' will display the desired icon but. there may be side effects like empty space and wrong font afterwards.

 ## Generated views

 Any icon is displayed in a box with name below
 Each icon table has a short introduction how to use this type of icon
 1) Short introduction text about the technical side of joomla icons
-1) The first icon table shows the icon which can be adressed by 'icon-[Nmae]' (icomoon replacements)
+1) The first icon table shows the icon which can be addressed by 'icon-[Name]' (icomoon replacements)
 1) Second icon list shows the complete Font awesome icon list

 ## Parameter